Montecri/GNSSTimeServer/src/PTP/README.md

 ## 🤖 A note on AI tooling

 The first build, three years ago, was stitched together by hand from two PDFs and an Arduino-forum thread.
 The second would not have reached this caliber, in the time one person had, without the generation of AI tools available in 2026.
-Yes, the code is heavilly built by AI.
+Yes, the code is heavily built by AI.
 Don't like it?
 Go there and fix!

 The PID tuning still had to be measured against reality.
 The interrupt path still had to be debugged on real hardware.
 The architectural decisions are still mine to defend.
-But AI compressed weeks of reading-and-experimenting into hours and let a single maker take on the scope of *two* firmware codebases — grandmaster and slave — in one project cycle.
+But AI compressed weeks of reading and experimenting into hours and let a single maker take on the scope of *two* firmware codebases — grandmaster and slave — in one project cycle.
 For anyone hesitating to start something that feels too large: the tools have changed, and the barrier is lower than you think.

 ---